carrotFoxx/services/docs/installation_manual.rst

 .. code-block:: bash

     cd ./ansible

+    ansible-galaxy install geerlingguy.nfs
     ansible-playbook -i inventory.ini ./rancher-nfs.ans.yml

 Outcome:
     - you have nodes software set up
     - rancher server software is running on the `control` node
-    - you can access it via https://rancher-server:8443
+    - you can access it via https://<rancher-server-ip-addr>:8443

 Setup Rancher
 ~~~~~~~~~~~~~